jmcvetta/golang-for-python-programmers/source/intro.rst

 Everything we do in this book can also be done on other flavors of Linux, on Mac OSX - probably even on Windows.

-In addition to Go language basics, this book also covers `continuous integration`_ tools and techniques popular in the Go community.
+In addition to Go language basics, this book also covers cloud_ deployment and `continuous integration`_ tools & techniques popular in the Go community.
 You will need free accounts on the following services:

 * Github_
 * Drone_